-Competition also occurs among businesses that offer dissimilar goods or services.
+Competition also occurs between or among businesses that offer dissimilar goods or services.
 This is called indirect competition, and every seller experiences it.
 Indirect competition occurs when businesses compete for scarce customer dollars that might be spent on goods or services different from their own.
 Essentially, each customer has a limited amount of money to spend, and every business-whether it sells food or gasoline or shoes-wants customers to spend their cold hard cash at that particular business and no other.
 Even though they sell vastly different products, restaurants indirectly compete with gas stations, shoe stores, clothing chains, and an endless number of other businesses.
-These businesses compete indirectly with each other to get the limited money that customers have to spend.
+They compete indirectly with each other to get the limited money that customers have to spend.

 While businesses are in indirect competition with almost all other businesses in the marketplace, most businesses focus their efforts on competing with their direct competitors.
 They know who their direct competitors are and plan their competitive strategies with those businesses in mind.
-This means that a restaurant is more likely to try to take business from other restaurants rather than from a gas station.
+This means that a restaurant is more likely to try to take business from other restaurants than from a gas station.

 How can food trucks demonstrate the difference between direct and indirect competition?
-Find out with this article by Richard Myrick, "Direct and Indirect Competition for Your Food Truck Business": http://www.dummies.com/how-to/content/direct-and-indirect-competition-for-your-food-truc.html.
+Find out with this article from Mobile Cuisine's Richard Myrick, "Direct and Indirect Competitors for Your Food Truck," at https://mobile-cuisine.com/business/direct-and-indirect-competitors-for-your-food-truck/.